National Disability Insurance Scheme

 You can apply for an external review:

-If you're writing and posting your application to the AAT, you must make sure your application arrives at the AAT before the 28 day limit is up.
+If you're posting your application to the ART, you must make sure your application arrives before the 28-day limit is up.

 Disability Advocates

-The Department of Social Services (through the National Disability Advocacy Program (NDAP) has given funding for Disability Advocacy Agencies to help people with a disability go through the planning and internal review processes with the NDIA.
-NDAP agencies are also funded to support people with disability who seek an external review of NDIA decisions through the AAT.
+Disability Advocacy Agencies help people with a disability and their families to go through the access, planning and internal review processes with the NDIA.
+Disability Advocacy Agencies can also support people with disability apply for an external review of NDIA decisions through the ART.

 How we can help

-Legal Aid Queensland (and other Australian Legal Aid Commissions) have been given funding from the Department of Social Services to provide advice and legal representation for people with a disability and their families about external reviews of NDIA decisions to the AAT.
+Legal Aid Queensland provides advice and legal representation for people with a disability and their families about external reviews of NDIA decisions to the ART.

 To get legal advice, you should contact us as soon as possible after receiving the internal review decision from the NDIA.
 We may also be able to provide legal representation, depending on your situation.
 Contact us for more information.